Two-variable fibrations, factorisation systems and $\infty$-categories of spans: Adequate triples and of spans

+\begin{proof} We shall prove the first claim; the second then follows from \ref{span_op}.
+The triple $(B,A,\iota B)$ is evidently adequate (cf.\ Example \ref{ex:adequate triple}).
+Note that the \igpd{} of functors from an adequate triple $(X,X_\ing,X^\eg)$ into $(B,A,\iota B)$ is equivalent to the \igpd{} of functors $X\rightarrow B$ which invert the edges in $X^\eg$ and take those of $X_\ing$ into $A$.
+Applying this to $X=\TwR([n])$ shows that the remaining claim is equivalent to the assertion that the source map

+is a localisation (necessarily at those maps whose source component is an equivalence).
+This is in fact true for all $\infty$-categories $C$ in place of $[n]$, for example since $\TwR(\C) \rightarrow \C$ is a cocartesian fibration with contractible fibres (which are always localisations, see \cref{lem:cartlocalise} below).
+The localisation property is, however, particularly easy to see when $C$ admits a terminal object: In that case the source evaluation $\TwR(\C) \rightarrow \C$ is even a Bousfield localisation, with fully faithful left adjoint sending $c \mapsto (c \to \ast)$. \end{proof}

-Instead of following Barwick's strategy of explicitely filling simplices in a point-set implementation of the above construction, we simply observe that the proof given in \cite[Section 2.1]{CDH2} for the case of stable categories with triple structure given by taking both ingressives and egressives to simply be all maps carries over to the general setting.
+We now turn to the proof of Theorem \ref{thm:Spanissegal}.
+Instead of following Barwick's strategy of explicitly filling simplices in a point-set implementation of the above construction, our proof will be a simple adaptation of the argument given in \cite[Section 2.1]{CDH2} for the case of stable \icats{} (with all maps ingressive and egressive).
+In fact, we will prove a slightly stronger statement, which will ultimately allow us to deduce \Cref{thma}.
+It uses the following definition: